millengustavo/millengustavo.github.io/_pages/cv.md

 _Apr 2019 - Present_

+- Led the tech team responsible for LATAM clients in projects outside Brazil.
+Developed and deployed data engineering pipelines, data visualization tools and machine learning models to big pharmacy chains (over 5 million users).
-- Responsible for developing, delivering and monitoring multiple advanced analytics products such as: Forecast, Market Basket Analysis, Churn Prediction and Customer Lifetime Value.
+- Responsible for developing, deploying and monitoring multiple advanced analytics products such as: Time Series Forecasting, Causal Inference, Market Basket Analysis, Churn Prediction, Customer Lifetime Value and Recommendation Systems.
 - Responsible for creating the algorithm and maintaining a live dashboard for fraud detection on the PBM (Pharmacy Benefit Management) program.
-Main technologies used were Python (Pandas, Flask, Dash by Plotly) and SQL.
+Main technologies: Python (Pandas, Flask, Dash by Plotly) and SQL.
-- Responsible for the design and implementation of the serverless solution for receiving data from new clients.
-Main technologies used were AWS Lambda, S3, CloudWatch, SNS, DynamoDB, RDS, Python and Terraform.
+- Responsible for the design and implementation of the serverless data engineering solution for receiving, modeling and processing data from new clients.
+Main technologies: AWS Lambda, S3, CloudWatch, SNS, SageMaker, RDS (PostgreSQL and MySQL), Python and Terraform.
 - Automated the generation of clinical reports based on pharmaceutical consumption on the PBM program.
-Main technologies used were Python (Pandas, xlsxwriter, smtp) and SQL.
+Main technologies: Python (Pandas, xlsxwriter, smtp), AWS Batch, Docker, AWS ECR/ECS, Airflow and SQL.

 ## Eleva Partners (Technology Consulting Firm) - São Paulo, SP